-Collaboration in the Claims Litigation Process: A Primer for Claims and Litigation Executives
+Collaboration in the Claims Litigation Process

 And, it’s showing real results.
 According to McKinsey and Company, a 20 to 30 percent increase in productivity is realized in organizations using online collaboration tools and digital workplaces.